HSC Participates in White House Task Force Meeting to Address Childhood Obesity

 about the paradoxical connection between obesity and hunger.

-very interesting to hear from the experts who are putting the obesity
+It was also very interesting to hear from the experts who are putting the obesity

 epidemic into numbers with analysis of the costs and risks it poses.